libdebug/libdebug/docs/basics/control_flow_commands.md

     ```

 !!!
 WARNING "Damn heuristics!"
-    The `next()` command uses heuristics to determine if the instruction is a function call and to find its end.
-This means that the command may not work as expected in some cases (e.g. tail-calls, non-returning calls, broken stack frame).
+    The `next()` command uses heuristics to determine if the instruction is a function call and to find the stopping point.
+This means that the command may not work as expected in some cases (e.g. functions called with a jump, non-returning calls).

 ### :material-debug-step-over::material-debug-step-over: Step Until